devcarloos/passman/README.md

 }
 ```

-The `decrypt` function decrypts the encrypted content using the provided password.
-It catches any errors that may occur during the decryption process and returns `null` if decryption fails.
+The `decrypt` function is crucial for decrypting encrypted content with the correct password.
+It handles decryption errors to prevent data loss or corruption, ensuring that users can securely access their stored passwords.

 ## Contact